What happens to your super when you turn 60?

 Should I consolidate my super?

-If you have multiple super accounts, now is a good time to consolidate.
 Multiple accounts mean multiple sets of fees and insurance premiums eroding your balance.
-Before consolidating, check whether any existing account has insurance cover worth retaining, particularly if your health has changed since the policy was issued.
+Before consolidating, check whether any existing account has insurance cover worth retaining.

 Is my investment mix still right?

-The investment mix that worked during your accumulation years might not suit the drawdown phase.
-You may want to reduce exposure to high-growth, volatile assets and increase your allocation to defensive investments that provide more stable returns.
-But don’t be too conservative.
-Your super may need to last 25 to 30 years, and you still need growth to outpace inflation.
+The mix that worked in accumulation might not suit drawdown.
+But don't be too conservative: your super may need to last 25 to 30 years, and you still need growth to outpace inflation.

 Should I start a pension or take a lump sum?

-Starting an account-based pension provides a regular income stream and keeps your money in the super environment where investment earnings may be tax-free (up to the transfer balance cap of $1.9 million).
-Taking a lump sum gives you immediate access but moves the money outside super, where investment earnings become taxable.
+A pension keeps money in super where earnings may be tax-free (up to the transfer balance cap of $2.0 million); a lump sum moves it outside super.
+For most people, a combination works best.

 What about insurance inside super?

-Many people hold life insurance, TPD, and income protection insurance through their super fund.
-As you approach retirement, review whether these policies are still needed.
 Life insurance premiums increase with age and can erode your balance significantly in your 60s.
-If your debts are paid off and your dependants are financially self-sufficient, you may no longer need the same level of cover.
+If debts are paid off and dependants are self-sufficient, you may not need the same level of cover.

-When you start a retirement phase pension, the amount you transfer is counted against your transfer balance cap (currently $1.9 million, 2025/26).
+When you start a retirement phase pension, the amount you transfer is counted against your transfer balance cap (currently $2.0 million for 2025/26, rising to $2.1 million from 1 July 2026).
 This cap limits how much super you can move into the tax-free pension phase.
 Any excess must remain in accumulation phase, where investment earnings are taxed at 15%.

 Turning 60 opens doors, but you don’t have to walk through all of them straight away.
 There’s no deadline to access your super, and in many cases it makes sense to leave it invested and growing if you are still working and do not need the income.